TheLastCylon/ecosystem/documentation/comparison_to_zeromq.md

 with Python.

 ZeroMQ can be used with a whole host of languages.
 But it lacks features that Ecosystem has out-of-the-box.
-Real time telemetry, and Distributed message tracking are just two examples of this.
+Real time telemetry, and distributed message tracking are just two examples of this.

 Ecosystem is intended to make the activity of creating components for a